1-888-746-8388

 Of course, for the best photo-ops on a canyon tour, be sure to choose a trip with MaxTour.
 Our experienced guides will help make sure you get the best photos possible at every stop along the journey!

-Wondering if lower Antelope Canyon is good for children or if backpacks are allowed at Antelope Canyon?
-We’ve got you covered–check out our latest posts.
+Wondering if Lower Antelope Canyon is good for children?
+We’ve got you covered — check out our latest posts.